Germany waves goodbye to WestLB as bank broken up

-DUESSELDORF (Reuters) - German state-backed lender WestLB WDLG.UL was broken up in time to meet an EU-imposed July 1 deadline, with its former owners hoping to draw a line under years of losses and controversy at what was once the country’s biggest landesbank.
+DUESSELDORF, July 1 (Reuters) - German state-backed lender WestLB was broken up in time to meet an EU-imposed July 1 deadline, with its former owners hoping to draw a line under years of losses and controversy at what was once the country’s biggest landesbank.

 “We are removing a large bank from the market,” said Norbert Walter-Borjans, finance minister of the German state of North Rhine-Westphalia, which had been a major WestLB stakeholder.